Cornplanter: Family

 Cornplanter had an older half-brother, Handsome Lake, who later became a Seneca religious leader.
 He was the uncle of the influential sachem Chainbreaker, and the nephew of Guyasuta, a leader of the western Seneca during Pontiac's War.

 Cornplanter married twice and had seven children.
 The names of six of the seven are known.
 One of Cornplanter's sons had an intellectual disability and is only referred to as "The Idiot" in primary sources.

-In the winter of 1790, Cornplanter spent several months in Pennsylvania, during which he attended several Quaker gatherings.
-He was not converted by these gatherings, but he was impressed enough to send his son Henry to the Quaker school the following year.
+While in Philadelphia in 1790, Cornplanter had met with Quaker leaders.
+He was impressed enough to send his son Henry to the Quaker school the following year.
 This sparked a continuing relationship between Cornplanter and the Quaker community.
 Henry Abeel (spelled Henry Abeele in federal documents) later served as an interpreter at the Treaty of Canandaigua negotiations in 1794.

-Cornplanter's descendants typically used the last name Abeel during his lifetime.
-By the 20th century they had generally begun using the surname Cornplanter and continued to be prominent members of the Seneca community.
-Many members of the Abeel/Cornplanter family died as a result of the 1918 flu pandemic.
-Artist Jesse Cornplanter was his last known direct male descendant (1889–1957).
+Cornplanter's direct issue lasted five generations.
+Great-great-great grandson Jesse Cornplanter, an artist and the son of Edward Cornplanter, was the last direct male heir; he had no children, and much of the extended Abeel/Cornplanter family had died in the 1910s.
+Jesse adopted two children, the children of his late sister Carrie.

+Cornplanter descendants meet annually to Remember the Removal.
+There are hundreds of descendants of Cornplanter.
+They meet annually at the Annual Cornplanter Reunion Picnic.
+In 2018, the Cornplanter newsletters were compiled and published.
+These include genealogical information and stories from Cornplanter descendants.

+Cornplanter Tract

+In gratitude for his assistance to the state, the Pennsylvania government gave Cornplanter a grant of 1500 acre in 1796 along the western bank of the Allegheny River about three miles (5 km) below the southern boundary of New York state, allotting it to him and his heirs "forever".
+By 1798, 400 Seneca lived on the land, which was called the Cornplanter Tract or Cornplanter Grant.
+In 1821 Warren County, Pennsylvania tried to force Cornplanter to pay taxes for his land, which he protested on the basis that the land had been "granted" to him by the U.S. government.
+After much talk, the state finally agreed that the Cornplanter Tract was exempt.
+Most of the Cornplanter Tract and his village, Diono?sade'gî (Place of burnt house) or Tiononshaté:ken (The house has burnt there), was deserted by the late 1950s, as it was never connected to the electrical grid and was prone to flooding.

 Cornplanter Monument

-Cornplanter died on his Tract in 1836.
-He requested a grave with no marker.
-In 1866 the State of Pennsylvania installed a monument over his grave, "believed to be first monument erected in honor of a Native American in the United States."
+Before his death in 1836, Cornplanter had requested a grave with no marker.
+In 1866, however, the State of Pennsylvania installed a monument over his grave, "believed to be first monument erected in honor of a Native American in the United States."

 Hon.
 James Ross Snowden of Philadelphia gave the dedicatory address, saying in part:

-He was a dauntless warrior and wisest statesman of his nation, the patriarch of this tribe and the peacemaker of his race.
-He was a model man from nature's mould.
-Truth, temperance, justice and humanity, never had a nobler incarnation or more earnest and consistent advocate then he.
-As we loved him personally, and revere the nobel, manly character he bore, we erect this tribute to his memory, that those who live after us may know and imitate his virtues.